-T1 is released from the storage above ground (e.g. manure) by rain and snowmelt (flow q (mm/day)).
+T1 can be released from a storage above ground (e.g. manure) by rain and snowmelt (flow q (mm/day)).
+The released tracer will follow the flow, as a concentration, and depending on the fate of the flow, the tracer may follow surface runoff, infiltration or other path ways.
 The release is goverened by the model parameter t1rel (1/mm).
-A fraction (^a rel) of the total amount of tracer in the store above ground is released according to equation:
+A fraction (^arel) of the total amount of tracer in the store above ground is released and follows the flow according to equation:

-$a{rel} = 1 - e^{-t_1 rel \times q}$
+$$a{rel} = 1 - e^{-t_1 rel \times q}$$